-If I have questions regarding residency requirements, who should I contact?
+If I have questions regarding residency requirements, whom should I contact?

-Questions regarding residency that are stated in the Florida Elections Code may be addressed to the:
+Questions regarding residency that are stated in the Florida Election Code may be addressed to the:

-Department of State, Office of General Counsel Telephone: 850.245.6536 Email:
+Department of State, Office of General Counsel Telephone: 850.245.6536

-DOS.GeneralCounsel@DOS.MyFlorida.com
+Email: DOS.GeneralCounsel@DOS.MyFlorida.com

-Questions regarding residency not otherwise expressly stated in the Florida Election Code should be addressed to the Florida Attorney General's Office:
+Questions regarding residency not otherwise expressly stated in the Florida Election Code should be addressed to the Florida Attorney General's Office: myfloridalegal.com/opinions.

-http://myfloridalegal.com/opinions